zaidalmahmoud/Cyber-trend-forecasting/README.md

 This is a Python implementation of the framework proposed in the paper: "Forecasting Cyber Threats and Pertinent Alleviation Technologies".

-This repository contains an end-to-end framework for forecasting the trend of cyber attacks and the pertinent technologies using graph neural network.
+This repository contains an end-to-end framework for forecasting the trend of cyber attacks and pertinent alleviation technologies using graph neural network.
 This includes data preparation, model development, and future forecast.

 ## Dataset
 The full constructed dataset can be found in the directory [**Dataset**](https://github.com/zaidalmahmoud/Cyber-trend-forecasting/tree/main/Dataset).
 More information about each feature can be found in the same directory.